alexrutar/food.rutar.org/content/recipes/brocolli_namul.md

 1 tbsp sesame seeds
 <!-- sep -->
-Steam brocolli for 5m until softened but still green and crisp.
+Steam broccoli for 5m until softened but still green and crisp.
 Stop cooking by submerging in cold water; drain, and set aside.

 Mix the remaining ingredients other than the sesame seeds in a large mixing bowl.
-Add the brocolli, toss, and garnish with sesamge sedds.
+Add the broccoli, toss, and garnish with sesame seeds.